KeithFecteau/Activedirectorylab/README.md

-# Configuring an Active Directory Home Lab
+# Configuring an Active Directory Home Lab by Keith Fecteau Jr

 ## Objective
 This hands-on project allowed me to explore and manage Active Directory objects using the "Active Directory Users and Computers" tool.
 I created and managed Organizational Units (OU), users, groups, and computer objects, gaining practical experience in Active Directory administration.
 My main goal of this at-home lab was to become comfortable in the AD environment.
 I used my university's virtualized environment to do so.
 I skipped configuring the virtualized environment to reduce the length of this project.